Updated June 2022

 AIARE strongly encourages everyone to get their COVID-19 vaccine and boosted.

-AIARE will require a vaccine for all students on a course where the meals, lodging, and/or transportation are shared and there is not an option to have separate lodging, meals, and/or transportation.
+AIARE will require participants to be up-to-date with their COVID-19 vaccine for courses where the meals, lodging, and/or transportation are shared and there is not an option to have separate lodging, meals, and/or transportation.
 Be sure to check the course description when you apply.
 In yurt based (ie Mazama PRO2) courses, we may require vaccinated individuals to take up to 2 COVID-19 rapid antigens tests.
 We may ask students to bring them to the course as needed.
 If this is a requirement for your course, AIARE will let you know.

 In short, a vaccine is not required to participate in the majority of AIARE courses.